romulus-focsaneanu/Archlinux/README.md

 than, press Ctrl-c to stop.

 6a.
 Troubles? can't connect to wifi?
-You can check if the WiFi is blocked by typing in the console:
+Check if the WiFi is blocked by typing in the console:

 rfkill list

 press enter

+If it says:

-If it says "Soft blocked: yes", then type in the console:
+"Soft blocked: yes", then type in the console:

 rfkill unblock wifi